typhonjs-typedoc/typedoc-theme-dmt/README.md

   // Additional navigation sidebar options.
   "dmtNavigation": {
+    "moduleIcon": false,  // When true renders module icon.
+    "style": 'full'       // A full tree is rendered by default.
+Other options include 'compact' and 'flat'.
+The first
-    "compact": false,   // When true compacts all intermediary folders with no children.
+                          // renders a full tree, but compacts all intermediary folders with no children and the latter
-    "flat": false,      // When true flattens all module / package paths.
+                          // flattens all module / package paths.
-    "moduleIcon": false // When true renders module icon.
   },

   // May be `false` to disable main search functionality.
 Otherwise, provide an object